mtayler/Pathfinder/README.md

 Usage:
 ------
+###Running the .jar
-Navigate to <project_root>/out/artifacts/Pathfinder_jar

-Run the jar file
+Navigate to <project_root>/out/artifacts/Pathfinder_jar  Run the jar file

+###Running the source
+Download the Processing application, and add the core.jar library to the project.

 To add an algorithm:
 --------------------